 - Allowing the tenant flexibility to repay back rent over time and not in a lump sum;

 - No late fees or penalties for non-payment of rent; and

 If you are a multifamily borrower who is helping house America and facing financial challenges at this time, speak with your DUS Lender about forbearance and how it can help you and your renters.

 Support is also available for your renters who might be experiencing hardships related to COVID-19.
 Encourage them to explore their options by visiting the Renters Resource Finder.
 The tool is easy to use – multifamily renters simply input their address, which matches them with applicable resources that may be helpful.
 We also have a printable flyer for you to share with your renters and place at your properties.
-This includes information about our Disaster Response network, and is also available in Spanish.
+This includes information about our disaster recovery counseling service.

 Now more than ever, the successful partnership between DUS Lenders and Fannie Mae can help borrowers and renters.
 We are open for business, and we are helping keep the rental housing market operating remotely, in this new reality, by temporarily modifying Guide requirements for property inspections, and amending the loan document delivery process.
 We are also working on creating ways for appraisers to do their job without having to physically go inside the property.